phaserjs/phaser/README.md

 Artwork copyright their respective owners.

-We add [new games](http://phaser.io/news/category/game) to the Phaser site regularly, be sure to send us yours when it's finished!
+We add [new games](http://phaser.io/news/category/game) to the Phaser site weekly, so be sure to send us yours when it's finished!

 ![div](http://www.phaser.io/images/github/div.png)